Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 Statistics show how important it is for companies to identify the most valuable customers and nurture the customer relationship.
 This way, you can achieve higher profit margins, higher customer lifetime value and lower customer acquisition costs.

-READING TIP: Conversion rate optimization is another key factor for sustainable business success.
+Reading tip: Conversion rate optimization is another key factor for sustainable business success.

 Disadvantages of the CLV